city41/particle.js/README.md

 * endColor, color, the ending color of a particle
 * endColorVar, color, end color variance

+## Ring of Fire particle system

+This is slightly hacked in at the moment, could use some code cleanup.
+To see this particle system, you need to add `transform=true` and `system=ringoffire` to the query parameters.
+Like [this](http://city41.github.com/particle.js/index.html?ui=Transform&transform=true&system=ringoffire)

 ## Future Features?

 It'd be cool to export these systems into a Cocos2D or LÖVE format.
 Also would be cool to export